-But just recently, we once again took another leap.
+But just recently, we took another leap forward.

-You see, with the launch of my 5-Stock Method, I’m about to make it even easier for you to use stock flips to lock in wins day after day after day.
+You see, with the launch of my 5-Stock Method, I’m about to make it even easier for you to use stock flips to get the chance to lock in wins day after day after day.

-Essentially, I’ve built a way for you to use my strategy while doing literally NOTHING.
+Essentially, I’ve built a way for you to use my strategy on your own… with help from software I’ve built to identify the very same patterns I look for in my trading.

 This is the 5-Stock Method.